-M&T Bank Directors' Fees
+M&T Bank Directors' Fees and M&T Bank Regional Directors Advisory Council Fees

-M&T directors, who also serve as directors of M&T Bank, if not salaried officers of M&T or its subsidiaries, receive attendance fees for each M&T Bank board, council or committee meeting attended, unless any such meeting is held concurrently with a meeting of the M&T board or committee.
-Except as described below, such attendance fees and the cash versus stock allocations are identical to the schedule of fees paid to directors of M&T for board and committee meetings attended described above.
+M&T directors, who also serve as directors of M&T Bank, if not salaried officers of M&T or its subsidiaries, receive attendance fees for each M&T Bank board or committee meeting attended, unless any such meeting is held concurrently with a meeting of the M&T board or committee.
+Such attendance fees and the cash versus stock allocations are identical to the schedule of fees paid to directors of M&T for board and committee meetings attended described above and are reflected in the 2020 Director Compensation Table above.